-The 2022 AGM was held in a hybrid format, allowing attendance in person as well as being webcast to shareholders in real time.
-Shareholders were able to ask questions and vote on resolutions by poll during proceedings.
+Since 2022, our AGMs have been held in a hybrid format, allowing attendance in person as well as being webcast to shareholders in real time.
+Shareholders are able to ask questions and vote on resolutions by poll during proceedings.

 New entrants to the Group share register, administered by Computershare, are offered the choice of receiving shareholder communications in electronic or hard copy form.